zaidsidd360/let-there-be-types/README.md

 # let-there-be-types

-Starting my journey with TypeScript, this repo is to keep track of my everyday progress.
+Starting my TypeScript journey, this repo is to keep track of my everyday progress.